1889 Mar 12. Born Romsey, Hants

 1919 Aug 17.
 The undermentioned relinquish their commns. on completion of service: Temp.
 Lt.-Col. F. H. W. Guard, C.M.G., D.S.O., and retains the rank of Lt.-Col

 1920 Nov 22.
-Crozier comes to Galway and dismisses the D Company Commander for excess drinking.
-Guard was later appointed D Coy commander in his place.
+Crozier comes to Galway and dismisses the D Company Commander, AP Nichol, for excess drinking (Crozier says).
+Guard was then appointed D Coy commander in his place.
 D Coy appear to have been based from October 1920 in Lenaboy Castle, Taylor’s Hill on the outskirts of Galway City.
-And The Retreat, Salthill (at least no. 3 Platoon were here, but it is only a few hundred metres from Lanaboy Castle, and would just have been to get more accommodation).
+And The Retreat, Salthill (at least no. 3 Platoon were here, but it is only a few hundred metres from Lenaboy Castle, and would just have been to get more accommodation).
 Prisoners continued to be shot, rightly or wrongly "trying to escape."

 1920 Nov 30 Promoted to Company Commander D Coy